 The RNPC Scholar clinical rotations will not affect the other classes.
 All Roseman BSN students participate in clinical rotations after they complete the didactic (classroom) component of the course.
-RNPC Scholars are in the same classes with other students but simply have some different clinical experiences.
+RNPC Scholars are in the same classes as other students but simply have some different clinical experiences.

 Will this be in addition to the BSN program?

-No, RNPC Scholars are part of the BSN program cohort.
+No. RNPC Scholars are part of the BSN program cohort.

 Where will we be traveling to?

-RNPC scholars will have the opportunity to travel to exciting rural and underserved communities throughout Nevada, Utah and Arizona.
+RNPC scholars will have the opportunity to travel to exciting rural and underserved communities throughout Nevada, Utah, and Arizona.
 Additional locations are being developed at this time.

 How long will the travel be?

-The overnight travel may vary from course to course, but the maximum is six nights that includes seven overall travel days (including drive time).
+Overnight travel may vary from course to course, but the maximum is six nights that includes seven overall travel days (including drive time).